 There are two primary sources of internship opportunities: opportunities that are published on websites and in print resources and those that are never made public.
 For that reason, it is important that you perform a balanced search that involves tapping your network and using online resources.
+Take a look at our How to Find an Internship Worksheet.

 International students searching for jobs and internships should visit our Career Services for International Students page for answers to questions about employment.